This post may contain affiliate links. Please see our full Disclosure Policy for details.

 What sides go best with pork chops?

 Pork is just one of those incredible dishes that can be served alongside other savory foods, or can be complemented by acidic flavors as well.
-Try serving these yummy chops with stuffing or dressing, wild rice, roasted squash, or your favorite potatoes.
+Try serving these yummy chops with stuffing or dressing, wild rice, roasted brussels and squash, or your favorite mashed potatoes.

-Or, give some of our sensational sides a try!
+Or, give some of our other sensational sides a try!

 - Warm German Potato Salad